Minimal nondegenerate extensions: Introduction

 \subsection{Acknowledgments}

 We thank Corey Jones and Dmitri Nikshych for many helpful conversations related to this work.
-We are grateful to Noah Snyder for pointing out that the Klein invariant $\Inv$ appears as the attaching map of the $5$-cell in a minimal cell decomposition of $\mathrm{BSO}(3)$, leading to Proposition~\ref{prop:CW} and Corollary~\ref{cor:CW} and the alternative proof in Remark~\ref{rem:Z2ext}.
+We are grateful to Noah Snyder for pointing out that the Klein invariant $\Inv$ appears as the attaching map of the $5$-cell in a minimal cell decomposition of $\mathrm{BSO}(3)$, leading to Proposition~\ref{prop:CW} and Corollary~\ref{cor:CW} and the alternative proof in Remark~\ref{rem:Z2ext}, {and to Pavel Etingof, for his interest and his useful comments on an early version of this paper.} We furthermore thank the anonymous referees for their careful reading and valuable comments, and for suggesting Remark~\ref{rem:refrequest}.

 Parts of this project were completed during the workshop ``Fusion categories and tensor networks'' at the American Institute for Mathematics, and we thank AIM for the generous support.
+This work is further supported by the NSERC Discovery Grant RGPIN-2021-02424, by the Simons Collaboration on Global Categorical Symmetries, and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 493608176.
 TJF's research at the Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
-DR is grateful for the hospitality and financial support of the Max-Planck Institute for Mathematics where this work was carried out.
+DR is grateful for the hospitality and financial support of the Max Planck Institute for Mathematics where much of this work was carried out.